Aronymous7/vscode-infer-performance/backlog.md

 ## Code Lenses

-- Show details when clicking on CodeLens
+- Show webview (overview and history) when clicking on CodeLens
+  - Highlight current or most recent method in webview
-- History of runtimes after code changes
+- History of runtimes after each execution of Infer
   - Give option to persist history between sessions
+  - Only create new history entry for method if code/cost changed

 ## Webview

 - Make more secure against injections
-- Show detailed webview when clicking on CodeLens